oktaytuncay/Kubernetes/kubernetes.md

 ingress.extensions/ingress-wear-watch created
 ```

-By running the describe command, we should see two back-in URLs under the rules and the back-end services are pointing to just as we created it.
+By running the describe command, we should see two back-in URLs under the rules and the back-end services are pointing to just as we created them.

 **Note :** `endpoints not found` errors are ignorable as backend services are not created.